 3. Increases Flexibility, Coordination, Balance & Posture

-For those that suffer from regular back, muscle and joint pain functional training can be incredibly beneficial.
+For those that suffer from regular back, muscle and joint pain functional movement and training can be incredibly beneficial.
 Best known for bridging the gap between personal training and physical therapy, functional fitness and training are designed to restore your body.
 Because of this, chronic back, knee, neck and joint pain can all be significantly reduced.
-The exercises used in functional training can make daily tasks that were once hard, much more possible.
+The exercises used in functional movement and can make daily tasks that were once hard, much more possible.

 Functional training stands out from conventional training because of its way to reduce the risk of injury and stress to your body.
 Everyday movements can leave runners and sports enthusiasts in pain.
 By mimicking common movement patterns, your body is better able to cope with daily physical stresses.
-When training in a functional manner, muscles aren’t just strengthened but the surrounding ligaments too, which is the area that can often become injured.
+When training, muscles aren’t just strengthened but the surrounding ligaments too, which is the area that can often become injured.

 The countdown is on for the busiest fitness season of the year.
 Use these strategies to make sure you’re doing everything possible to make it the most successful year yet.